jess789550/Rshiny_FH_Splice_App/README.md

 # FH splice app Description
-This app allows the user to view splice site prediction results from SpliceAI, MaxEntScan, MMSplice, and SQUIRLS.
+This app allows the user to view splice site prediction results from SpliceAI, MaxEntScan, MMSplice, GeneSplicer, and SQUIRLS.

 The user can adjust cutoff thresholds for each tool and the app will show how this affects the false discovery rate.